Nancy A. Naples

 MSW, 1979, CUNY Hunter College

-Professor Naples has three primary avenues of research.
-She uses a variety of methods including ethnography, discourse analysis, archival research, and comparative research to analyze how social actors are affected by, and resist extra-local economic and political structures and policies.
-In this line of research she has analyzed the historical construction and implementation of welfare, immigration, and rural economic development.
+Professor Naples uses a variety of methods including ethnography, in-depth interviewing, discourse analysis, archival research, and comparative research to analyze how social actors are affected by, and resist extra-local economic and political structures and policies.
+In this line of research she has analyzed the historical construction and implementation of welfare, immigration, austerity policy, and rural economic development.
 She also explores the dynamics of community activism, globalization, feminist praxis and sexual citizenship.
-She teaches courses on feminist theory; sexual citizenship; qualitative methodology; gender, politics, and the state; women’s activism and globalization; feminist pedagogies; and gender and science.
+She teaches courses on feminist epistemologies; sexual citizenship; qualitative methodology; gender, politics, and the state; women’s activism and globalization; feminist pedagogies; and gender and science.
 She served as President of Sociologists for Women in Society (2004), the Society for the Study of Social Problems (2007-2008), and the Eastern Sociological Society (2013-2014).
-She is the 2011 recipient of the Excellence in Research Award for Social Sciences from the College of Liberal Arts and Sciences at UConn and has also received the 2010 Distinguished Feminist Lecturer and 2011 Feminist Mentor Awards from Sociologists for Women in Society and the 2012 Scholar Activist Award from the Society for the Study of Social Problems’ Division of Sociology and Social Welfare and the 2014 Lee Founders Award from the Society for the Study of Social Problems.
+She is the 2011 recipient of the Excellence in Research Award for Social Sciences from the College of Liberal Arts and Sciences at UConn, and the 2023 Edward C. Marth Mentorship Award, the UConn AAUP.
+She has also received the 2010 Distinguished Feminist Lecturer and 2011 Feminist Mentor Awards from Sociologists for Women in Society and the 2012 Scholar Activist Award from the Division of Sociology and Social Welfare and the 2014 Lee Founders Award from the Society for the Study of Social Problems.

 2014 Border Politics: Social Movements, Collective Identities, and Globalization, co-edited with Jennifer Bickman Mendez.
 New York: New York University Press.

 2009 The Sexuality of Migration: Border Crossings and Mexican Immigrant Men by Lionel Cantú, co-edited with Salvador Vidal-Ortiz, NYU Press.
 Best Book (co-winner), ASA Section on Sexualities, Honorable Mention, LASA, Latino Studies Section, 2010.